Artificial Intelligence (AI) in Teaching and Learning

 Several disruptive technologies have historically impacted education (e.g., calculators, word processing software, the Internet, cell phones, etc.) Artificial intelligence is the next technology progression and will continue to evolve.
 As a university of science and technology, we develop, use, teach, and research new technology.
 And because of that, we want students to develop the ability to use technology responsibly and understand its advantages and limitations.

-Students want to know your expectations for using AI tools in your course.
-Provide transparent information about your expectations and how these expectations align with course goals and scholarly values.
 Include information in the syllabus and on assignments, particularly if there is variability in when or how much AI use is allowable.
 As AI tools become increasingly embedded in existing technologies, students may be in situations where it is unclear how the use of the tool relates to your expectations of them.
-If the students are unsure, please ask them to contact you for clarification.
+If the students are unsure, instruct them to contact you for clarification.

 Sample syllabus or assignment language:

-• When content-generating AI is not allowed.
-This course assumes that all work submitted by a student will be generated by the student or as part of an assigned group.
+• *When content-generating AI is not allowed.
+This course assumes that all work submitted by a student will be generated independently by the student or as part of an assigned group.
 Any substantive portion of an assignment done by someone else, including AI-generated content, is not allowed and will be treated as academic misconduct.

 • When content-generating AI use is allowed in limited instances.
 Students may use AI tools to help prepare for assignments and projects (e.g., to help with brainstorming, concept development, iterations of an idea, etc.).
 When submitting a final product for grading, students must indicate how AI tools informed their process and the final product, including how AI-generated citations were validated.
 Students are responsible for the accuracy of the generated content.

-• Clarify your objectives and scaffold the assignments.
-Identify the knowledge, skills, and/or abilities that each assignment is helping learners develop.
-Then build in scaffolding, requiring a proposal, outline, rough draft, and final draft as a part of the process.
-CELT’s Course Design Institute or Plan Your Course worksheet (docx) can aid instructors in this process.
+• Scaffold the assignments.
+Build in scaffolding, requiring a proposal, outline, rough draft, and final draft as a part of the process.
+Plan Your Course worksheet (docx) can aid instructors in this process.

 • Examine your course schedule and be flexible with due dates.
 Too many assignments, with too little turnaround time, can lead to students looking to take shortcuts, especially when coupled with stringent late policies.
 Use the Rice University Course Workload Estimator to assess the anticipated time investment of students and adjust due dates if needed.